robch/book-of-ai/docs/openai-chat/openai-chat-functions-cs/sample-overview.md

         }
 ```

-**STEP 5**: Check if the response contained function calls, and process them:
+**STEP 5**: Check if the response contained function calls, if so, process the function calls and continue processing the response.

 ``` csharp title="OpenAIChatCompletionsFunctionsStreamingClass.cs"
         if (_functionCallContext.TryCallFunctions(responseContent))